JosueTsafack/Bot-Plattform/README.md

 # Botforge

+first start mongodb and then navigate to SEP_Backend and finally run npm start

 Instructions to deploy the software (Tested on Ubuntu 16.04 and Windows 10):

 1. Install latest stable docker version (Tested with v.17.11.0-ce, v.1.13.1)